SeaMonster-Studios/prisma-graphql-reason-react-apollo-starter/README.md

 - Copy the ui/.env.example file to ui/.env and be sure to provide all variables with values

-## Generate Fiels and Start the servers
+## Generate Files and Start the servers

 You can run do all of this with one command from the root directory of the repo: